 Software-In-The-Loop simulation is the most used setup.
 It is best supported and more straightforward to use.
 It is actually more representative of how the software would behave in a real world flight than when using Hardware-In-The-Loop, because in HITL several software components are being bypassed.
 More information is available in the PX4 Developer Guide.

 What the PX4 developers refer to as Hardware-In-The-Loop (HITL) is often called Processor-In-The-Loop (PITL or PIL) in industry.
 The term Hardware-In-The-Loop is applicable when also other parts of the real hardware are being used (e.g. sensors), not just the processor with simulated inputs.

 There are multiple simulators that work with PX4 Autopilot.
 Most simulators support SITL, some also support HITL.
 Gazebo is the recommended choice, it is a very powerful simulation tool and is often used together with ROS.
 Other options include jMAVSim and Microsoft Airsim.
 A complete overview and up-to-date of simulators that support PX4 is available in the PX4 Developer Guide.

-Be aware that most simulators are resource heavy and may not run very will in a virtual machine, especially if your computer is not the most powerful.
-If possible, it is always better to install the simulator in a native environment setup.
+Be aware that most simulators are resource heavy and may not run very will in a virtual machine.
+This is especially true if your computer is not the most powerful.
+It is usually better to install the simulator in a native environment setup.
 Simulators like MS Airsim make use of gaming engines Unity and Unreal Engine for things like environmental controls, and as such the equivalent of a Gaming PC may make a good host machine.